Éamon de Valera: Early life

+Birth circumstances and name changes

-He was born at the Nursery and Child's Hospital, Lexington Avenue, a home for destitute orphans and abandoned children.
+He was born at the Nursery and Child's Hospital in Lenox Hill, Manhattan, a home for destitute orphans and abandoned children.

-His parents were reportedly married on 18 September 1881 at St Patrick's Church in Jersey City, New Jersey, but archivists have not located any marriage certificate or any birth, baptismal, or death certificate information for anyone called Juan Vivion de Valera (nor for "de Valeros", an alternative spelling).
+His parents were reportedly married on 18 September 1881 at St Patrick's Church in Jersey City, New Jersey, but archivists have not located any marriage certificate or any birth, baptismal, or death certificate information for anyone called Juan Vivion de Valera (nor for "de Valeros", an alternative form).
 On de Valera's original birth certificate, his name is given as George de Valero and his father is listed as Vivion de Valero.
 Although he was known as Edward de Valera before 1901, an amended birth certificate was issued, when de Valera was an adult, in which his first name was updated to Edward and his father's surname given as "de Valera".
 As a child, he was known as "Eddie" or "Eddy".
 An article, published in 2024 in the Journal of the Westmeath Archaeological and History Society, suggested that de Valera's baptismal record and birth certificate were forged by Irish nationalists in New York City in 1916 as part of an effort to spare him from execution.

+Rearing in Ireland

 According to Coll, Juan Vivion died in 1885 leaving Coll and her child in poor circumstances. Éamon was taken to Ireland by his uncle Ned at the age of two.
 When his mother remarried in the mid-1880s, he was not brought back to live with her, but was reared by his grandmother, Elizabeth Coll, her son Patrick and her daughter Hannie, in Bruree, County Limerick.
 He was educated locally at Bruree National School, County Limerick, and C.B.S.
 Charleville, County Cork.

 Aged sixteen, he won a scholarship.
 He was not successful in enrolling at two colleges in Limerick, but was accepted at Blackrock College, Dublin, at the instigation of his local curate.
 Blackrock College has since named one of their six student houses after him.
 He played rugby at Blackrock and Rockwell College, then for Munster around 1905.
 He remained a lifelong devotee of rugby, attending international matches even towards the end of his life when he was nearly blind.

+At the end of his first year at Blackrock College, he was student of the year.
+He also won further scholarships and exhibitions in 1903.